-You must comply with the General Regulations, including the areas relating to plagiarism.
+You must comply with the General Regulations, including the areas relating to plagiarism, use of artificial intelligence in assessment, and research misconduct.

 See Rules for coursework, projects and dissertations in Section 8 of the General Regulations for regulations and penalties that apply.